ankitsinghbisht8/CRM-with-JWT/RENDER_DEPLOYMENT.md

 ### 2. Test the Application
 1. Visit your frontend URL
-2. Test Google OAuth login
+2. Test user registration and login
 3. Verify all features work correctly

 ## Environment Variables Reference